gtg092x/redux-pipeline/README.md

 ## Advanced Features

-I know what you're saying - that's so bland, can't this thing do anything that's cool?
+> That's boring, can't this thing do anything that's cool?

 It can!
 Let's check out some more advanced stuff.